dedacpo/teste-venturus-app/README.md

 # DeniseVenturusApp

+## Node Package Manager
+To run the bellow commands it is necessary to download and install Node Package Manager, which is available in https://nodejs.org/en/

+## Angular CLI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+Download and install it in order to serve the app.

+## Install Dependecies

+Run `npm install` to install all the dependencies.

 ## Development server